zoka/webREPLdemo/README.md

 (use 'noirmon.server)
 (-main)
 ```
-Note that now the monitoring page wihin noirMon itself will
+Note that in this  case the monitoring page wihin noirMon itself will
-not be operational.
+not be accessible - you will get
+`ringMon already wrapped into separate web server at port xxxx` error
+message where the port is the one the other Jetty instance is using.

 ## License